Factorio-Xander-Mod/Xander-Mod/README.md

 https://forums.factorio.com/viewtopic.php?f=97&t=51868

 ### Ore Generation
-9 new resources: apatite, bauxite, garnierite, granitic ore, heavy mineral sand, lead ore, mineral water, natural gas, and sulfidic ore
+Added are 9 new resources: apatite, bauxite, garnierite, granitic ore, heavy mineral sand, lead ore, mineral water, natural gas, and sulfidic ore.
+The 6 base game resources have been modified as well to fit Xander Mod style.

-Changes to the 6 base game resources to fit Xander Mod style I've also now written a custom RSO config, which should be included with RSO in one of its upcoming updates.
+I've also now written a custom RSO config, which should be included with RSO in one of its upcoming updates.

 Crude resources can be mined by hand, but only used for very little on their own:
 * Bauxite
 * Copper Ore
 * Granitic Ore
 * Stone

 Starter resources require a mining axe, but enable crude machines and automation:
 * Coal
 * Iron Ore
 * Lead Ore

 Later resources can only be mined with machines, but are necessary to complete the game:
 * Apatite
 * Crude Oil